andreiui/lzw-20/README.md

 This project does not contain a license.
 For more details, see [No License](https://choosealicense.com/no-permission/).

-While the basis of this project is inspired from the programs submitted for the CPSC 323 assignment, all code present in this repository has been rewritten and repurposed for individual purposes. **All code in this project does not represent the final work submitted during the taking of CPSC 323.**

-Files `./src/lzw.c` and `./src/table.c` are not publicly available in accordance to the CPSC 323 course policy.
-If you are not a student taking CPSC 323 and are interested to see these files privately, please contact the author of this project for further information at [me@andreipascu.com](mailto:me@andreipascu.com?subject=[GitHub]%20LZW20%20Data%20Compression%20Source).
+Files `./src/lzw.c` and `./src/table.c` are not publicly available.
+If you are interested to see these files privately, please contact the author of this project for further information at [me@andreipascu.com](mailto:me@andreipascu.com?subject=[GitHub]%20LZW20%20Data%20Compression%20Source).

 ## Further readings and resources